How to apply:

 - Topic of Bachelor Thesis

-- One paragraph per project, half a page, about how you can contribute to the chosen project(s)
+- One paragraph per project, at most half a page, about how you can contribute to the chosen project(s)

 - If you apply to more than one project please rank them in order of relevance to you

 - If you apply in group, please mention the name of the other group members in your application

 - Mention if you will be able to attend the LRZ workshops mentioned below